HenrikBengtsson/x86-64-level/README.md

 $ ./x86-64-level
 ```

-Alternative, you may be able to install `x86-64-level` as a package
+Alternatively, you may be able to install `x86-64-level` as a package
 for your Linux distribution:

 [![Packaging status](https://repology.org/badge/vertical-allrepos/x86-64-level.svg)](https://repology.org/project/x86-64-level/versions)